 - Thomas Edward Lawrence was born on 16 August 1888 in North Wales.

-- Lawrence studied at Jesus College Oxford University
+- Lawrence studied history at Jesus College Oxford University

 - T.E.Lawrence was a polyglot fluent in many languages including French, German, Latin, Greek, Arabic, Turkish and Syriac.

-- In 1921, Winston Churchill appointed Lawrence as an adviser, but in 1922 Lawrence resigned to join the RAF
+- In 1921, Winston Churchill appointed Lawrence as an adviser to try and clear up the mess in Iraq, but in 1922 Lawrence resigned to join the RAF

 - T.E.
 Lawrence left the RAF in February 1935 and died on 19 May following a motorcycle accident.

 - T.E.
 Lawrence was made a Companion of the Order of the Bath and awarded the Distinguished Service Order and the French Légion d’Honneur.

 - However, in October 1918, he refused to be made a Knight Commander of the British Empire.

 - T.E.
 Lawrence was only 5’5″ – quite short for the time period.